 Mikhail: Yes, it is.
-As soon as we came out, the game was hacked after 12 hours.
+As soon as we came out, the Sea Dogs To Each His Own game was hacked after 12 hours.
 And in the first week, there were about 17,000 downloads on torrents, and during this time we sold about 2,000 copies.
 But when the English release came out, yes, there was a lot more money and purchases there.
 Foreigners are much more accurate and honest in this regard.
-I even remember that at the time of 2015, when the English translation was being prepared, sales in the CIS were generally close to zero.
+I even remember that at the time of 2015, when the English translation for Sea Dogs: To Each His Own was being prepared, sales in the CIS were generally close to zero.

 Volodymyr: And how do you translate new DLCs now, since then Akella did not help very well and you translated everything yourself?